svalente317/sanka/docs/Builtin-Types.md

 ~~~

 To create a String with bytes that do not have corresponding ascii
-characters, use a more complex form of string literal.
-(This has not
-been defined yet.
-Please define it if you like.)
-Or, use an array of
+characters, use escape codes in the string literal.
+Or, use an array
-bytes:
+of bytes:
 ~~~
     var arr = new byte[]{1, 2, 3};
     var s = new String(arr);